lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 // MARK: -Methods
 ```

-Indentation shall be made with spaces, because tab symbols can be represented differently in different environments.
+Indentation is made with spaces, because tab symbols can be represented differently in different environments.
 One level of indentation is four spaces.
 Two spaces is an acceptable option.

 Keep braces balanced: if you add inner spaces after `{`, add them before `}` as well.
 In this document, type declarations use spaced braces, and function/method bodies do not.

 Separate method implementations with a single blank line.
 Do not insert blank lines between property declarations or between method signatures in a protocol.

-Files shall end with a single blank line.
+End files with a single blank line.

 *Examples of file structure:*